 For due dates on or after January 25, 2018, NIH will require that all applications involving one or more clinical trials be submitted through a Funding Opportunity Announcement (FOA) specifically designed for clinical trials.
 The purpose of this policy is to improve our ability to identify proposed clinical trials, ensure that key pieces of trial-specific information are submitted with each application, and uniformly apply trial-specific review criteria.
 Learn more.

 In October 2017, all existing FOAs were updated to specify the allowability of clinical trials in Section II.
 Award Information.
-In addition, FOAs that allow clinical trials will include “Clinical Trial Required” or “Clinical Trial Optional” in the FOA title.
+In addition, FOAs that allow clinical trials will include “Clinical Trial Required”, “Clinical Trial Optional”, or “Basic Experimental Studies with Humans Required” in the FOA title.

-In Spring 2018, the search feature of the NIH Guide for Grants and Contracts will be enhanced to include clinical trial allowability as a search criteria.
-In the meantime, you can include "optional" and "required" as terms in the "Search Title" box of the NIH Guide to Grants and Contracts advanced search.
+In Spring 2018, the search feature of the NIH Guide for Grants and Contracts was enhanced to include clinical trial allowability as a search criteria.
+This added functionality allows all FOAs to be sorted by clinical trial allowability.

 Institutional Training awards do not support independent clinical trials (with the exception of some D43 and K12 awards).
 This does not mean Trainees appointed to Training Awards can’t gain clinical trial experience.